tytydraco/yessleep/out/My_Ghostly_Intruder_.md

 I looked down awkwardly "you could take whatever you'd like, honestly, I wouldn't mind."

 She slowly lowered her weapon "What's wrong with you?
-Most people literally pee there pants at the site of a gun yet you don't seem-" before she could finish robbing me we both turned to the sound of a loud 'THWAP' something had fallen, super loudly.
+Most people literally pee their pants at the sight of a gun yet you don't seem-" before she could finish robbing me we both turned to the sound of a loud 'THWAP' something had fallen, super loudly.

 "Wha-" "huh" we both said.
-Now we both looked back at each other and then back to where the noise had come from the bathroom.
+Now we both looked back at each other and then back to where the noise had come from in the bathroom.

 She pointed her gun that way, at least it wasn't at me anymore and then I let her lead the way.
-I followed behind feeling like a chicken.
+I followed behind feeling like a little chicken.

 I whispered to her "I haven't even started moving in officially I don't know what could be making noise in there."